AKSW/building-navigator/README.md

 #### Code Coverage

-Code coverage is generated on run test.
+Code coverage is generated when running the test suite.
 The report is stored under `./coverage/lcov-report/index.html`

 ### Create Production